Did you know your C-reactive protein (CRP) test results can be influenced by the state of your oral health?

 Inflammation is important because it is common to nearly every modern disease, including heart disease, high cholesterol, cancer, obesity, dementia, arthritis, autoimmune disease, allergies, and digestive disorders.

 Inflammation is your body’s response to injury, infection, or stress.
 Inflammation is the body’s attempt to protect itself from something harmful and start to heal itself.
 But when inflammation becomes chronic, this is when issues crop up.

-If your body has high levels of inflammation (high CRP), this means that your immune system is very active and you may be suffering from a disease and aging prematurely as a result.
+If your body has high levels of inflammation (high CRP), this means that your immune system is very active and you may be suffering from an illness.

-Many people have gum disease but don’t know it because they haven’t been to the dentist.
-Even if you already know you have gum disease, since your dentist and your doctor are not communicating, this critical information doesn’t get communicated.
+Even if you already know you have gum disease, if your dentist and your doctor are not communicating, this critical information falls through the cracks.

 Mark Burhenne DDS

 Noack, B, et al. “Periodontal infections contribute to elevated systemic C-reactive protein level.”
 National Center for Biotechnology Information.
 U.S. National Library of Medicine, Sept.
 2001.
 Web.
 17 Apr.
 2015.

 Marchetti, et al. “Periodontal Disease: The Influence of Metabolic Syndrome.”
 Nutrition & Metabolism.
 Nutrition & Metabolism, 25 Sept.
 2012.
 Web.
 1 Apr.
 2015.